Denloob/magshimim-project-generator/README.md

 ```
 This will create a VisualStudio solution with the name week1 in the directory `final_answer/`

+## TODO
+- [ ] Refactor/Beautify the code
+- [ ] Add more project generation functionality
+- [ ] Package the project in an easier to distribute way

 ## Contributing

 Any help is appreciated!